JHoodCS/ECEN-4273-Project2/README.md

 3. For image input, the processed image is displayed in a window.
 4. For webcam input, the processed frames are displayed in real-time.

-## Testing
+## Autodocumentation
-To run the test suite:
-1. Ensure all dependencies are installed.
-2. Run the test cases (if applicable):
+We used pydoc to generate our documentation.
+To regenerate the documentation use:
     ```
-    python -m unittest discover tests
+    python -m pydoc master > helpfile.txt
     ```
 ## Notes
 - Ensure that the API key in `master.py` is valid for accessing Roboflow's services.
 - Modify the `requirements.txt` file if additional dependencies are needed.